-This is a daunting subject but once the time is spent on it, it is very simple.
-You have some things to consider
+This can be a daunting subject but once a little time is spent on it, you will find it is very simple.
+Items you should consider:

 To keep it simple, you need to know how many phone calls you need to make at any one time and what type of ‘compression’ you want to use.